FushengHao/TAC/README.md

-# TAC
-Code for "Task-Aware Clustering for Prompting Vision-Language Models" in CVPR 2025.
+# Code for "Task-Aware Clustering for Prompting Vision-Language Models" in CVPR 2025.
+Coming soon!